 Visualizing NGINX access logs in Kibana is one of my most visited post in my blog.
 It is time for a major update.
 This guide can easily be added into a central log server where someone already collects logs of Docker containers.
 Especially because it is quite common to run web servers in containerized systems.
 This tutorial shows you how to parse access logs of NGINX or Apache with syslog-ng and create ECS compatible data in Elasticsearch.
 I also describe how visualizing NGINX access logs in Kibana can be done.

-This simplified guide to logging Docker to Elasticsearch shows you how to send logs of containers into Elastic.
-Although there are many tutorials on to logging Docker to Elasticsearch, this one is different from all as it uses syslog-ng.
-Visualize them on a nice dashboard in Kibana.
-And you can download it all at the end of the post!
+A simplified guide to logging Docker to Elasticsearch.
+Although there are many tutorials about how to ship Containers logs to Elasticsearch, this one is different from all as it uses syslog-ng.
+It also works with Podman!

 Update: I moved the chapters about parsing and visualizing NGINX / Apache access logs in Kibana into a dedicated post / github repo.